The Division offers a range of resources and training opportunities to support researchers in communicating their research.

 Engaging Media Communications for Academics

-A day-long workshop with two experienced former BBC journalists, Claire Bolderson and Caroline Finnigan, who will guide you through the world of media engagement.
+A two-part workshop with two experienced former BBC journalists, Claire Bolderson and Caroline Finnigan, who will guide you through the world of media engagement.
 The training includes:

 - how to refine your academic work into an accessible story, without over-simplifying it